Oseam (2003 film): Plot

 The movie is very slowly paced, often quite slice-of-life in its approach, though dotted with moments of flashback and briefly intense scenes.
 A lot of emphasis is placed on the characters, particularly the orphans.

+Cast

 Releases

 Due to its release limited to South Korea and France, this movie is little known to English speakers.
 DVDs with English language subtitles do exist, but are only available as region 3 DVDs.

 Reception

 It has received a number of awards at film festivals around the world, such as the Amsterdam Fantastic Film Festival.
 It won "Best Animated Film" at the Asia-Pacific Film Festival and the Annecy International Animated Film Festival in 2004.